NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

    - The `MaxVelocityTuner` will run at max speed for the specified `RUNTIME`.
 By default, the bot will run **full speed** for 2 seconds. **Ensure that you have enough room cleared for this!** You may adjust `RUNTIME` through the code or through Dashboard.

 4. Run `MaxVelocityTuner`.
 After it has completed its sequence, it will print a "Max Velocity" value and a "Voltage Compensated kF" value.
 "Max Velocity" is the maximum velocity your bot can travel while under load and at the battery level this opmode is ran at.
-You can use this value in your `maxVelo` drive constraints.
+You can use this value in your `maxVel` drive constraints.
 Take note of the "Voltage Compensated kF" value.

 5. In Dashboard, look for the `DriveConstants` dropdown on the right.
 Open that.
 Look for the `MOTOR_VELO_PID` dropdown.
 Open that.
 You should be presented with `p`, `i`, `d`, and `f` fields.
 Fill the `f` field in with the "Voltage Compensated kF" value from earlier.